talvbansal/talvbansal.me/source/_posts/unit-tests-with-json-columns-in-sqlite.md

 Towards the end of last year I started work on a new project that made heavy use of [Spatie's Event Projector package](https://github.com/spatie/laravel-event-projector).
 Without getting into the package too much, at its core it stores the payloads of all recorded events in a `JSON` column within a `stored_events` table.

-I hadn't needed to use `JSON` columns before and since they were a part of MySQL 5.7 which was released in 2015 I had assumed there'd be no issues with unit testing them.
+I hadn't needed to use `JSON` columns before and since they were a part of MySQL 5.7 which was released in 2015 I had assumed there'd be no issues with using them.

 For the most part I was right, writing unit tests with Laravel's build in tools has made me come to love writing tests and made TDD part of my daily workflow.
 However when I tried to run the same tests within Gitlabs CI/CD pipelines I saw the following: